Rufyda/Crime-Data-Analysis-with-PowerBI/README.md

 ## 🔗 Live Dashboard
 Experience the interactive Power BI dashboard here:
 [🔗 Crime Analysis Dashboard](https://github.com/user-attachments/assets/cfb58a9a-abc3-4aa6-85f1-d8f8fde58978)

 ## 📂 Dataset Description
 The dataset includes:
+- **More than 1 million crime records in the United States from 2020 to 2024** 📅
+- **Most crimes occurred in the first quarter of the year, particularly in January** ❄️
+- **The highest crime activity was recorded in 2022 and 2023** 📊
+- **The most common crimes were theft-related incidents** 🏠🚗
 - **Crime Type** (Assault, Theft, Vandalism, etc.)
 - **Date & Time of Incident**
 - **Location Information** (Latitude, Longitude, Cross Streets)